multi-build/multibuild/README.rst

 If your project depends on numpy, you will want to build against the earliest numpy that your project supports - see `forward, backward numpy compatibility
 <https://stackoverflow.com/questions/17709641/valueerror-numpy-dtype-has-the-wrong-size-try-recompiling/18369312#18369312>`_.
-See the `astropy-wheels travis file
+See the `astropy-wheels Travis file
 <https://github.com/MacPython/astropy-wheels/blob/master/.travis.yml>`_ for an
 example specifying numpy build and test dependencies.